FOR FREE PEOPLE

 In September 2023, one month before Hamas’s invasion of Israel, Owda’s LinkedIn page states that he left his job at the Municipality of Gaza to take a job as Multimedia Officer for UNRWA, the UN-controlled aid agency with suspected links to Hamas.
 In January, the U.S. State Department announced it was temporarily halting new funding to UNRWA, after being “extremely troubled” by allegations that twelve employees from the agency had participated in Hamas’s October 7 attack.

-When The Free Press asked The New York Times why its podcast concealed key parts of Owda’s identity and his Hamas ties, the paper replied with the following statement: “For the October 7, 2024 episode of ‘The Daily,’ we interviewed Mr. Owda as a father and private Gazan citizen to offer a snapshot of life on the ground, one year after the attack.
+When The Free Press asked The New York Times why its podcast concealed key parts of Owda’s identity and his Hamas ties, the paper replied with a statement.
+“For the October 7, 2024 episode of ‘The Daily,’ we interviewed Mr. Owda as a father and private Gazan citizen to offer a snapshot of life on the ground, one year after the attack.
 We are aware of his employment with UNRWA, which we’ve disclosed in our earlier reporting,” said Danielle Rhoades Ha, SVP of external communications for the Times

 In the link Rhoades Ha sent, Owda is cited as “an aid worker with UNRWA.”
 In total, the Times has quoted Owda four times—in two podcast episodes and two stories—citing his work for UNRWA twice but revealing no other affiliations.